Bixkitts/dhcp-mac-hunter/README.md

 Do this by inputting "r".

 # Known Issues
-- 1-2mb memory leak when refreshing DHCP data
+- 1-2mb memory leak when refreshing DHCP data.
+I think this is microsoft's fault.
-- possible 200kb memory leak when seaching a switch?